eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 were presented during each of these interactions, they will be able to build a profile of the User.

-Also note that linkability of attestations can be a danger to the User’s privacy even if Relying Parties are not actively trying to track Users.
+Also note that linkability of attestations can be a danger to the User's privacy even if Relying Parties are not actively trying to track Users.
 If a Relying Party (or multiple Relying Parties) is the victim of a data breach by an attacker, and the data breach includes unique attestation